 Businesses need realistic data to grow intelligently.
 While any company can blunder into a few good sales cycles, brands that perform consistently, quarter after quarter and year over year, usually do it on purpose.
 Making accurate and reliable forecasts is a huge part of making smart growth decisions, breaking into new markets, setting benchmarks for success, and allocating resources to the best places.

-Your Foolproof Sales Forecasting Methods
+7 Foolproof Sales Forecasting Methods to Boost Accuracy and Revenue

 Okay, you're sold on sales forecasting and its importance.
 So how do you do it?
 There are a few ways you can go about it, and some are better than others, depending on how your business is set up.
 Here are the seven top sales forecasting formulas, with the easiest ones first so you can try those if you're new to this.